znsio/teswiz/docs/BrowserStackLocal_README.md

 # Setting Up Browser-Stack with Teswiz:

-With below BrowserStack Local configurations, we can test the mobile apps those hosted on localhost,behind proxies and firewalls efficiently.
+With below BrowserStack Local configurations, we can test the mobile apps those hosted on localhost, behind proxies and firewalls efficiently.

 ### Use the Teswiz version: 2665b0d517 or latest testwiz version from https://jitpack.io/#znsio/teswiz